List of aircraft operated by Scandinavian Airlines: Livery

 After Jan Carlzon's appointment as chief executive officer in 1981, he introduced a "new corporate identity" for the airline.
 In addition to a change of operating policy, it gave the airline a new graphical identity and livery.
 Carlzon was especially opposed to the Viking markings, as he believed people did not understand the dragon head reference and otherwise associated Vikings with pillage and rape.
 Early proposals called for green aircraft—considered neutral in relation to the Scandinavian national colors.
-The re-branding job was then issued to Landor Associates, who initially proposed the "Royal Scandinavian" brand with an oriental design, but this was discarded.
-The roll-out of the "Carlzon livery" took place on 12 April 1983 saw a white body with slanted vertical stripes in the Scandinavian flags' colors.
+The rebranding job was then issued to Landor Associates, who initially proposed the "Royal Scandinavian" brand with an oriental design, but this was discarded.
+The roll-out of the "Carlzon livery", which took place on 12 April 1983, saw a white body with slanted vertical stripes in the Scandinavian flags' colors.

 SAS' current livery was first presented in September 1998 with the introduction of the Boeing 737 Next Generation.
-Part of a company-wide new identity, SAS 2000+, the aircraft were given a white body, "Scandinavian" was replaced with "Scandinavian Airlines", the vertical stabilizer was painted blue and the engines red.
-The three national flags with crowns were replaced with matrix representing the Scandinavian flags.
+Part of a company-wide new identity, SAS 2000+, the airframes were given a white body, "Scandinavian" was replaced with "Scandinavian Airlines", the vertical stabilizer was painted blue, and the engines were red.
+The three national flags with crowns were replaced with a matrix representing the Scandinavian flags.
 Operations in Norway were branded SAS Braathens between 2004 and 2007, receiving a distinct livery based on the main SAS scheme.

 SAS' operations in Norway were under the SAS Braathens brand between 2004 and 2007, here shown on a Boeing 737-600.

 A number of special paint jobs have been carried out.
-In the mid 1990s, SAS started a scheme to cover MD-80 in single colors overlaid with small, white aircraft silhouettes, but the project was abandoned after two aircraft.
+In the mid-1990s, SAS started a scheme to cover MD-80 in single colors overlaid with small, white aircraft silhouettes, but the project was abandoned after two aircraft.
 As SAS was one of the main sponsors of the 1994 Winter Olympics in Lillehammer, it painted one aircraft in a Lillehammer '94 scheme.
-Similarly a Copenhagen '96 scheme was painted for Copenhagen's term as the European Capital of Culture.
+Similarly, a Copenhagen '96 scheme was painted for Copenhagen's term as the European Capital of Culture.
 Since 2002, SAS has painted selected aircraft in a Star Alliance livery.
 With the delivery of the A319 in 2006, one aircraft was delivered in a retro Viking scheme.